-No matter what design it has or where it’s located in the room, your fireplace will always be the place people’s eyes are drawn to.
+Whether the design is a traditional, shenandoah or pearl mantel, your fireplace will always be the centerpiece of a room.
 Fireplaces have long been the focal point and the focus of the room they are in, and that still remains true today.
 So, when you’re creating a fireplace surround or design, it’s important to consider how it will be viewed in the room as a whole.
-This includes the mantel, its color, and the style or material it’s made of.
+This includes the mantel shelf, its color, and the style or material it’s made of.

 Dark Wood Fireplace Mantels Design Ideas

 Dark wood fireplace mantels are one way to help draw and hold the eye.
-Dark wood has a richness and depth that is very appealing, and paired with the fireplace, a dark wood mantel can really make your whole design come alive.
-If you’ve been considering an update to your fireplace or mantel, consider these 7 design ideas to see how attractive this material can be:
+Dark wood has a richness and depth that is very appealing, and paired with the fireplace, a dark wood mantel can really make your whole home decor design come alive.
+If you’ve been considering an update to your fireplace or mantel, consider these 7 design ideas to see how attractive a solid wood mantel shelf can be:

 1. Simplistic Mantel